Comparison Table: Custom Software vs Standard Software

 There is no one-size-fits-all answer.
 Standard software is the right choice when your processes fit well with off-the-shelf modules and you want to get started quickly.
 Custom software pays off when your workflows are unique, you derive competitive advantages from software, or you want long-term ownership and control.
 Many companies combine both: a standard ERP as a base and custom extensions for special cases.

+For research on typical decision patterns and cluster articles before detailed budgeting, read the pillar page software development topics.
 For a concrete cost estimate for custom software we recommend our guide What does custom software cost? and the ROI calculator for custom software, with which you can compare license costs and development costs over several years.
+If the decision points to bespoke implementation, continue with software development service delivery; for delivery proof, review web-app references.

 Still unsure?
 We help you decide.